Fear Tuesday the 13th? Learn Spanish Instead!

 Why are Spanish-speakers so Weird?

-Curious?
-Let’s unravel the mystery, throw in some quirky traditions, and turn superstition into a reason to laugh (and learn).
-Bonus: you’ll pick up some Spanish along the way.
+So let’s unpack where that comes from, look at a few quirky traditions, and turn superstition into a reason to smile — and learn.
+Bonus: you’ll pick up some Spanish along the way without even trying.

 The World’s Most Unwanted Guest: 13!